Easy ways to relax and banish stress

 That’s three simple relaxation exercises to reduce stress.
 It’s a good idea to practice every day so that you always have a toolkit at your disposal.

 There are many reasons to lower your stress levels.
 One particular benefit is how regular stress management helps to soothe stomach problems such as IBS by helping to disrupt the gut/brain dialogue.
-To learn more about this check out my blog on that very subject.
+(Related post: How Stress Affects Your Stomach)

 If you’d like to discuss how stress is affecting you and the stress solutions I use in my practice, do consider booking a free 30-minute discovery call at the bottom of this page or emailing me with any questions.

-Dr Michael Mosley's brilliant podcast series 'Just One Thing' has an episode on the amazing benefits of deep breathing.
-Listen here for research and techniques
+Dr Michael Mosley's brilliant podcast series 'Just One Thing' has an episode on the amazing benefits of deep breathing

-Plenty more excellent stress reduction tips here on Henrik Edberg's PositivityBlog
+Plenty more excellent stress reduction tips on Henrik Edberg's PositivityBlog